ParnassusX/video-starter-kit/README.md

 - 🎬 **Browser-Native Video Processing**: Seamless video handling and composition in the browser
 - 🤖 **AI Model Integration**: Direct access to state-of-the-art video models through fal.ai
+  - Seedance 1 Lite for image-to-video generation with start and end frames
+  - Flux and Seedream for high-quality text-to-image generation
+  - Qwen Edit and Kontext Pro for advanced image editing
+  - Nano Banana for fast and efficient image generation and editing
   - Minimax for video generation
   - Hunyuan for visual synthesis
   - LTX for video manipulation